This video is also available in all 24 official languages of the European Union.

 - Janik Feuerhahn (Bündnis 90/Die Grünen)

 The Conciliation Panel’s task is to settle disputes within the European Green Party.
-Disputes can occur from the interpretation or use of our Statutes (PDF) and Rule book (PDF), or other operational matters.
+Disputes can occur from the interpretation or use of our Statutes and Rule Book, or other operational matters.
 Disputes may occur between Member Parties, delegates or bodies of the European Greens, and the Conciliation Panel has the authority to settle these issues.

 The panel has a minimum of five members and a maximum of nine.
 They are elected for a period of three years.